Steely Dan: Gaucho and breakup (1978–1981)

+Becker and Fagen in a publicity photo for Gaucho.

 Becker and Fagen took a break from songwriting for most of 1978 before starting work on Gaucho.
 The project would not go smoothly: technical, legal, and personal setbacks delayed the album's release and subsequently led Becker and Fagen to suspend their partnership for over a decade.

 Misfortune struck early when an assistant engineer accidentally erased most of "The Second Arrangement", a favorite track of Katz and Nichols, which remained lost until a recording was discovered in 2020.
 More trouble—this time legal—followed.
 In March 1979, MCA Records bought ABC, and for much of the next two years Steely Dan could not release an album.
 Becker and Fagen had planned on leaving ABC for Warner Bros.
 Records, but MCA claimed ownership of their music, preventing them from changing labels.

 Turmoil in Becker's personal life also interfered.
-His girlfriend died of a drug overdose in their Upper West Side apartment, and he was sued for $17 million.
+In January 1980 his girlfriend Karen Stanley died of a drug overdose in their Upper West Side apartment, and in 1981 he was sued for $17 million by her mother, Lillian Wyshak, who claimed Becker had introduced her to heroin and cocaine.
 Becker settled out of court, but he was shocked by the accusations and by the tabloid press coverage that followed.
-Soon after, Becker was struck by a taxi while crossing a Manhattan street, shattering his right leg in several places.
+Before the lawsuit, in April 1980, Becker was struck by a taxi while crossing a Manhattan street, shattering his right leg in several places.
 He was left hospitalized as work on the album's final mix was just beginning, and he was only able to collaborate with Fagen and Katz via telephone.

 More legal trouble was to come.
 Jazz composer Keith Jarrett sued Steely Dan for copyright infringement, claiming that they had based Gaucho's title track on one of his compositions, "Long As You Know You're Living Yours".
 Fagen later admitted that he had loved the song and that it had been a strong influence.
 The lawsuit was settled, and Jarrett was added to the song as a co-writer.

 Gaucho was finally released in November 1980.
 Despite its tortured history, it was another major success.
 The album's first single, "Hey Nineteen", reached No. 10 on the US charts in early 1981, and "Time Out of Mind" (featuring guitarist Mark Knopfler of Dire Straits) was a moderate hit in the spring.
 "My Rival" was featured in John Huston's 1980 film Phobia.
 Roger Nichols won a third engineering Grammy award for his work on the album.